puradawid/puradawid.github.io/_posts/2022-01-09-discovering-aem-instances-in-public-internet.md

 * improve the limit of pages visited
 * add more accurate checks - I would think of using AEM-specific libraries, like Granite
 * use a proper infrastructure to crawl the whole Internet

+## Further Research

+Dozens of AEM instances creates a potential for further research in a field of used practices.
+A researcher can find out which components are popular, what approaches a developer team have taken, etc.

+I would love to see proper quantitive studies created to improve overall AEM development, technical excellence and the current state of the market, to enhance the workforce and focus on the fields that matter the most.
+Independent conclusions will improve the state of the knowledge and future development of the CMS that seems to conquer more market's space every year.